smikhalevski/flyweight-dom/README.md

 }
 ```

-When you read the `childNodes` or `children` properties for the first time an array of nodes is created and when stored
+When you read the `childNodes` or `children` properties for the first time an array of nodes is created and then stored
 on the node instance.
 Later when you modify child nodes using `appendChild`, `removeChild` or any other method, these
 arrays are updated.